Programs Offered

 CHEN 1000 (3) Creative Technology

-Delve into cutting-edge topics such as decarbonization, biotechnology, nanomaterials, renewable energy, and environmental sustainability!
+Delve into cutting-edge topics such as the science of climate change, biotechnology, biomedical devices, advanced materials, renewable energy, and environmental sustainability!
 This course will introduce undergraduate students to the most recent concepts in technology and how these concepts impact all aspects of life, including human health and the health of the planet.

 Additional Information: Arts Sci Core Curr: Natural Science Non-Sequence